School Communications

 Set Goals for Effective Engagement

 The engagement that delivers the greatest value to a community begins with a shared concern.
-It’s unlikely that a leader concerned about enrollment trends will create true engagement in a community that is not aware of the trends or concerned about the involved risk or threat.
+A leader concerned about enrollment trends is unlikely to create true engagement in a community that is not aware of the trends or concerned about the risk or threat involved.

 But at the Kansas Summit, Swiecichowski stressed that a leader who seeks to engage stakeholders about something that the community already cares about will capture real opportunity.